 If you’re looking for a romantic weekend away with your partner, a fun girls getaway or bachelorette party, or want an annual road trip with other couples, I would highly recommend wine tasting up north!
 Northern Michigan offers two different wine trails, Leelanau Peninsula and Mission Peninsula.
 I would recommend sticking to one peninsula to max the wine tasting experience and minimize the drive between wineries.
 If you’re going for two days, you could definitely frequent the best wineries each peninsula has to offer on two separate days.
 And for those that prefer cider and beer to wine and sparkling, there’s a great mix to come up with a tour that fits everyone’s taste buds.

-Wine tasting in Northern Michigan is also incredibly affordable.
+Wine tasting in Traverse City MI is also incredibly affordable.
 Unlike Napa’s $35-$40 per person tastings, you can expect between $3-$7 in Michigan.

 Leelanau Peninsula Wine Trail